 During the cool weather months, it’s hard to stay motivated to eat salad.
-Here are a dozen winter salad recipes that are as appealing to look at as they are delicious.
+Here’s a collection of naturally plant-based winter salad recipes that are as appealing to look at as they are delicious to eat.

 Quinoa and Red Bean Salad with Mini Sweet Peppers: An ideal centerpiece for a meal, this quinoa salad is great served with fruit for lunch and soup for dinner.
 The ingredients used make it a perfect choice for cooler weather, but you can certainly enjoy it any time of year.
 Extra eye appeal comes from the mini sweet peppers, which you can find in the produce department of well-stocked markets.